Truth be told, I’m not sure how it happened. But sometime last year, the allure of hammock camping became too intriguing to resist.

 We were up north for the week of Spring Break, and temperatures were uncommonly warm both day and night.
 I recognized an opportunity in the forecast and threw in my hammock, sleeping pad, and down sleeping bag.
 Not only was this to be the maiden voyage for my hammock, it was also a test for that sleeping bag— which I nabbed at our thrift store for a mere $2.
 It was known to be warm, but I still needed to test its mettle down into the 20s.

-Thursday night, my son and I strung our hammocks in the trees next to the still-frozen lake.
+Thursday afternoon, my son and I strung our hammocks in the trees next to the still-frozen lake.
 Time was spent during daylight hours adjusting straps, fiddling with my air cushion, and generally finding the best possible “feel.”

 When it was time, my son put two sleeping bags together and I helped him climb in.
 I hoped he would stay warm with light winds continuing into the night.